-Citation with stable link: Philip A. Harland, 'Judeans and Thracians: Hermippos of Smyrna on their influence on Pythagoras (early second century BCE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=9271.
+Citation with stable link: Philip A. Harland, 'Judeans and Thracians: Hermippos of Smyrna on their influence on Pythagoras (early second century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 6, 2023, http://philipharland.com/Blog/?p=9271.

 Authors: Hermippos, On Pythagoras as cited in Josephos, Against Apion 1.161-171 (link to full translation on this site) and Hermippos, On Lawgivers as cited in Origen, Against Celsus 1.15 (link to larger passage on this site).